Spain in the Eurovision Song Contest 2014: Final

-In addition to the performances of the competing entries, the guest performer was former Eurovision contestant Gisela which represented Andorra in 2008.

 Preparation

 The official video of the song, directed by Paloma Zapata, was filmed in March 2014 at the Fabra i Coats factory in Barcelona which featured an appearance by dancer Giuseppe Di Bella.
 The video premiered on 14 March 2013 on RTVE's website.
 The music video served as the official preview video for the Spanish entry.

 Promotion

 Ruth Lorenzo made several appearances across Europe to specifically promote "Dancing in the Rain" as the Spanish Eurovision entry.
 On 5 April, Ruth Lorenzo performed "Dancing in the Rain" during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Sandra Reemer.
 On 13 April, she performed during the London Preview Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell, as well as during the Birmingham Pride Ball event as the headline act.
 Lorenzo also took part in promotional activities in Sweden and Belgium where she appeared and performed on local television shows.

 In addition to her international appearances, she performed the song on several television and radio shows, including the Todos Somos Raros, Todos Somos Únicos telethon on La 2 on 2 March.
 On 25 March, Lorenzo performed "Dancing in the Rain" during ¡Mira quién baila!, the Spanish version of Dancing with the Stars.
 On 27 March, Lorenzo swam with sharks at the Madrid Zoo Aquarium to fulfill her promise that she would fight her fear of sharks if she was selected to represent Spain at the 2014 contest.